Hybrid light-matter excitations and spontaneous time-reversal symmetry breaking in two-dimensional Josephson Junctions: Mean-Field theory

 The functional ${\cal E}$ remains finite in the wide junction limit ${\cal N}\to \infty$, as it represents the ground energy of the mean-field Hamiltonian divided by $\cal N$.
 Above, we have expressed the self-consistent problem in terms of $\alpha$.
 Moreover, within the self-consistent approach, the dependence on $k$ enters in all quantities by means of $\tau(k)$, as it is clearly visible in Eq.~\eqref{eq:mf-Ek}.
 For this reason, it is useful to introduce a density of state (DOS) resolved in normal-phase transmission probability~\cite{cuevas2006},

 where $\delta(x)$ denotes the Dirac's delta function.
 Consequently, integrals expressed as $\int_{-\infty}^{+\infty}\frac{dk}{2\pi} J[\tau(k)]$, where the integrand consists of a generic function $J$ composed with $\tau(k)$, can be represented equivalently as $\int_0^1 d \tau \rho(\tau)J(\tau)$.
 As an illustrative example, we consider the GJJ case and discuss the results obtained.
-Fig.~\ref{fig:I_vs_phi_g_comparison} displays the CPR of the GJJ at zero temperature for a finite value of the coupling constant $g =0.1$ (red solid line), compared with the case of an isolated GJJ, $g = 0$ (blue dashed line).
+Fig.~\ref{fig:I_vs_phi_g_comparison} displays the CPR of the GJJ at zero temperature for a finite value of the coupling constant $g =0.1$ (red solid line), compared with the case of an isolated GJJ, $g = 0$ (blue dashed line), where the expression for the supercurrent takes the usual form $I= -\frac{\mathcal{N} n_{\rm v}}{\phi_0}\int_{-\infty}^{+\infty} \frac{dk}{2\pi}\df\epsilon(k,\vphi) $, with $n_{\rm v}=2$~\cite{titov2006}.
 Here, we fix the Fermi level and bare cavity energy at the generic values $\mu_0=10 \hbar v_{\rm F}/L$ and $\hbar \omega_{\rm r}=0.6 \Delta_0$, respectively.
 The supercurrent $I$ is shown in units of ${\cal N} \Delta_0 /\phi_0$, which, for $g\neq0$, corresponds to the solution of the self-consistent problem ${\cal P}$ expressed in units of $g \Delta_0$.
-In contrast, for $g=0$ the supercurrent coincides with the results shown by~\cite{titov2006}, namely $I= -\frac{\mathcal{N} n_{\rm v}}{\phi_0}\int_{-\infty}^{+\infty} \frac{dk}{2\pi}\df\epsilon(k,\vphi) $, with $n_{\rm v}=2$.
 Here, the two curves that show the CPR are essentially coincident, except for the region around $\vphi =\pi$, which is more clearly illustrated in the inset.
-In particular, at zero temperature and $g=0.1$, the CPR exhibits a jump discontinuity at $\vphi = \pi$.
-This is characterized by two finite supercurrent values in opposite directions occurring at $\varphi = \pi^-$ and $\varphi = \pi^+$.
+In particular, at $g=0.1$, the CPR exhibits a jump discontinuity at $\vphi = \pi$ characterized by two finite supercurrent values in opposite directions occurring at $\varphi = \pi^-$ and $\varphi = \pi^+$.
 In contrast, with $g=0$, the CPR behaves continuously, indicating the absence of supercurrent at $\vphi = \pi$.
 Similarly, Fig.~\ref{fig:L_vs_phi_g_comparison} shows the inverse of the GJJ inductance as a function of the phase difference $\vphi$, at zero temperature and for a finite value of the coupling constant $g =0.1$ (red solid line), and it is compared to the case of an isolated GJJ, $g = 0$ (blue dashed line).
-Here, we observe that the deviation between these curves is minimal throughout the range of $\vphi$, and we again use the parameters $\mu_0=10 \hvf/L$ and $\hbar \omega_{\rm r}=0.6 \Delta_0$.
+Here, we observe that the deviation between these curves is minimal throughout the range of $\vphi$.